Long distance parenting and working in post-war zones

 From the tiny island paradise of Vanuatu to the dust-filled streets of Juba, parenting on the road with hardship postings has thrown up many challenges that most families could not comprehend.
 Julie and Sean share their less than conventional expat parenting tale with Our Globetrotters (OG).

 OG: You have spent much of the last 14 years on the road, can you take us back to where it all began and your first overseas posting?

 We thought this could lead to some interesting work down the track and it was a peaceful, idyllic location so I happily took the position.
 Ali was only two and Lucas was 14 so all of us relocated to Vanuatu while I worked for three months.
 The contract started in late November so it didn’t interrupt Lucas’ schooling.

-Two years later though, Julie was offered another posting in Vanuatu but this time Lucas was part way through completing year 11 of high school (the penultimate year in Australia), so we had to put him into a boarding school for three months so he could complete the school year.
+Two years later though, Julie was offered another posting in Vanuatu but this time Lucas was part-way through completing year 11 of high school (the penultimate year in Australia), so we had to put him into a boarding school for three months so he could complete the school year.

 J: This was a very difficult decision to make, he was trying to be brave about it and said he was happy to do it – it gave him more time to hang out with his friends – but I don’t think he enjoyed the restrictions they placed on the boys.

 S: When he did come out to join us it was difficult for him as there really wasn’t much for him to do, great for young families as there was plenty to entertain young children but not really suited to teenage boys.

 J: It really was quite a remote location, there are no big hospitals, only small clinics; you are about a four-hour flight back to the nearest large cities of Brisbane or Sydney if anything goes wrong.

 S: There was a big expat community and beautiful beaches but everything was very expensive.
 The cost of living is extremely high as absolutely everything needs to be imported.
-During our second stin,t an earthquake hit the island quite badly.
-It was 7.3 on the Richter scale and damaged the main bridge in to town making it unstable.
+During our second stint, an earthquake hit the island quite badly.
+It was 7.3 on the Richter scale and damaged the main bridge into town making it unstable.

 OG: This obviously gave you the taste for expat life.
 So what happened next?

 J: The work in Vanuatu was only a fixed term contract so with no further opportunities pre-eminent, we assumed it would be back to Canberra but before leaving I was offered a further opportunity leading a team in Kabul, Afghanistan, initially for 4 months in 2004.

 For every year you work in difficult hardship postings it can have a multiplier effect on your career.
 I was a late starter so this opportunity would really give me the boost I needed with a top international organization.

 OG: What was everyday life like in Kabul?
 Was it considered ‘safe’ for families?

 In the years immediately after the war against terrorism in 2002-03 and after the Taliban had been overthrown, there were huge aid programs put in place and a lot of foreign workers, as well as locals returning to rebuild the economy.
 It was probably a lot safer back in 2004 than it is today.

 We had a security detail and everywhere we went we had a driver and armed guard, however, there were restrictions on which bars and restaurants we could go to.
 Public places had to be pre-assessed as safe for foreign workers.

 Afghanistan has a traditional Muslim culture and respecting their customs and traditions was important.
 However, at the time, foreigners were very welcome and any lapse in protocol was largely tolerated.
-I didn’t need to be completely covered at work but I would always take a head scarf with me.
+I didn’t need to be completely covered at work but I would always take a headscarf with me.

 OG: How did the family deal with separation during the time in Afghanistan ?